 I always known thoughts, success and survival are directly connected.
 This Is why people that believe in themselves make it despite talent sometimes.
 What happens when you stop believing and the comments seep into you?
 You break! it doesn’t happen to me often but when it does it is a challenge to recover from.
 A friend and I came up with a saying called “Block The Noise”.
 Noise can come from yourself thinking the worst things or someone speaking to you.
 Blocking the noise is HARD.
 Especially if you are the noise!

-This is my truth only 4 months into a life of forever with my mother.
+This is my truth only 4 months into a life of forever without my mother.

 WHAT CANCER AWARENESS MEANS TO ME

 Put briefly cancer scares me.
 It has changed the way I shop, the way I eat.
 The more people I speak to the more people I discover have it.
 It is becoming as common as a cold.
 I don't know what the call to action is.
 I just support excessive check ups and asking an unlimited amount of questions during doctor visits.

 Walmart Woodbridge products for Caucasian hair have no additional security , products for African American hair have extra surveillance and cases.
 I encourage them walk across the street to Target 🎯 to see what a layout looks like.
 The cameras in Target are placed in the ceiling and evenly distributed.
 In the lotion, ethnic, Caucasian and beauty product aisle.

 What I saw in Walmart was heartbreaking.I don’t care how much is stolen that is not what shopping should look like.
 This is why online shopping will eventually destroy the in store experience.
 Especially for those who are tired of being discriminated against when they go into the store.